Table of Contents

 - CSPM solutions are designed to protect workloads from the outside by assessing secure configurations and compliance risks in the cloud.

 - Focuses on securing cloud services by enforcing security policies and providing visibility into cloud usage.

-- Acts as a security gateway between an organization’s on-premises infrastructure and cloud services.
+- Acts as a security gateway between an organisation’s on-premises infrastructure and cloud services.

-- Provides visibility into cloud usage and enforces security policies to ensure users’ actions are compliant and authorized.
+- Provides visibility into cloud usage and enforces security policies to ensure users’ actions are compliant and authorised.

-- Helps organizations maintain control over their cloud services and reduce the risk of data breaches.
+- Helps organisations maintain control over their cloud services and reduce the risk of data breaches.

 - Focuses on protecting workloads running in the cloud, such as servers, virtual machines, containers, and serverless functions.